-When it comes to falling prey to scammers who pose as prospective love interests to leech money off someone, most people think that something so bizarre could never happen to them.
+Most people don’t even entertain this possibility when venturing into online dating, thinking that something so bizarre could never happen to them.
 That they’re too smart to fall for a con like that.
-Think again, because as per the US Federal Trade Commission, people reportedly lost over $200 million to romance scammers in the year 2019 alone.
-Dizzying to think about isn’t it?
+Think again, because as per the US Federal Trade Commission, people reportedly lost over $547 million to romance scammers in the year 2021 alone.
+Dizzying to think about, isn’t it?

 How Can You Tell If Someone Is A Romance Scammer?

-To know how to outsmart a romance scammer, you need to know who a romance scammer is and how they operate.
-Their MO is almost always the same.
+To know how to outsmart a romance scammer, you need to know what romance scams are and how they operate.
+The MO of the people running these rackets is almost always the same.
 They scout for potential targets online – people who are alone, emotionally vulnerable, and financially stable.
 So, their target group typically includes divorcees, widows or widowers, and singles in their 50s or above.

-While sharing her story with NBC News, Chicago area resident Joyce, who lost $200 million to a fraud posing as a romantic interest, says of romance scammer tactics: “I can’t explain it.
+Sharing her story with NBC News, Chicago area resident Joyce, who lost $200 million to a fraud posing as a romantic interest, said, “I can’t explain it.
 You’re just kind of brainwashed.
 They talk to you so lovingly that you can’t believe they’d scam you.
 It’s like you are walking around with blinders on.”
-You’re so smothered by the WhatsApp scammer love messages and words of assurance that doubting the intention of the other person seems too wrong, too cynical.
+You’re so enamored by WhatsApp scammer love messages and words of affection that doubting their intentions seems too wrong, too cynical.

 As is apparent from Joyce’s words, these people are so good at what they do that their victims tend to overlook certain glaring red flags and fall into their trap.
-But the question remains: how can you tell if someone is a romance scammer?
-To safeguard yourself from such a risk, keep an eye out for these tell-tale signs of a romance scammer:
+This begs the question: how can you tell if someone is a romance scammer?
+To safeguard yourself, you need to be attentive to these telltale signs of a romance scammer when venturing into the world of online dating:

 1. They are attractive

 A romance scammer will always have unrealistically attractive photos on their profile, be it on social media or a dating site.
 When they reach out to you, you’d likely be taken aback by the fact that such an attractive – and possibly successful – person would be interested in you.
-In short, they seem way out of your league and almost too good to be true.
+In short, they seem way out of your league and almost too good to be true – as if they’ve just walked out of the cover of a fashion magazine.

 2. They are far, far away from you